Getting Married in Oregon?

-Here's what you need to know and what documents to bring with you before you apply for a Oregon marriage license.
-We recommend contacting a county court clerk to verify information and suggest that you get this legal aspect of your wedding out of the way about a month before your wedding date.
+Here's help in what you need to know and what documents to bring with you before you apply for an Oregon marriage license.

 Congratulations and much happiness as you begin your lifetime journey together!
-Requirements may vary as counties could have their own requirements.
+Remember that requirements may vary as counties could have their own requirements.

 Residency and ID Requirements in Oregon:

 You do not have to be a resident of Oregon.

 You will need to provide a driver's license or some sort of ID card.

 You only have to wait one day after your divorce is final to get remarried.
 The date of the final divorce decree is needed on the marriage license application.
 Some counties may require a copy of the final divorce decree.